remram44/taguette/paper.md

 * Available since October 2018, app.taguette.org running since March 2019
 * Installers for MacOS and Windows, available on pypi.org

+# Related Work

+Other open-source CAQDAS packages include: QualCoder[@qualcoder], qcoder[@qcoder], and qdap[@qdap]. qcoder and qdap are both R packages, and require knowledge of R and RStudio to use.
+QualCoder has

 # Acknowledgments

+We thank Sarah whose qualitative work triggered the creation of Taguette.
+We would also like to thank our contributors on GitLab and our translators on Transifex, and the qualitative analysis community for their warm welcome and feedback.

 # References